Each Island Community is very unique

 There are no condos on Bird Key, only single-family homes.
 Architectural styles on Bird Key Florida are eclectic, ranging from "old" Florida to Spanish Mediterranean to contemporary.
 You will find impressive new homes mixed with spectacular renovations of Bird Key’s original homes.

 John Ringling was the guy again who purchased the island in the early 1920’s as a part of his ambitious plans.
 His idea was to develop a great resort on the three barrier islands Longboat, Lido and Bird Key.
 He built the first one on Longboat Key than history took, unfortunately, a different course.
+The great depression destroyed so many dreams and turned them into ugly nightmares.

 Siesta Key Beach